The conversation as narrative anchor

 The prose throughout is spare but with a silky viscosity, flowing without interruption.

 The man sitting next to her on the plane, a colleague in the writing seminar, a friend, the friend of a friend, the students—questions are asked and answered, opinions are expressed, life stories are shared, secrets revealed, irritation surfaced.
-We learn bits and pieces about those with whom the narrator speaks, but largely they are a foil against which Faye gradually gains form, the conversations bringing her into relief.
+We learn bits and pieces about those with whom the narrator speaks, but largely they are a foil against which Faye gradually gains form, the conversations sculpting her into relief.

 In this indirect way, we discover her marriage, always considered picture perfect by envious friends, is crumbling, and come to understand the depths of her despair, as she nevertheless goes about the business of life.
 We see that for her, meaning is lost, except perhaps acknowledging the value of abandoning its pursuit.